NameMC/BASIC-SNIPING-GUIDE/README.md

 -------------

-## XII.
-Conclusion
+# `XII.
+Conclusion`

 As described throughout this guide, snipers have many advantages when used in comparison to traditional hand-sniping.
 It may be complicated or daunting at first, but after a few weeks or months it becomes a lot easier to understand.
-Don't hesitate to reach out to other server members in sniping servers.
-Some may be willing to help you.
+Don't hesitate to reach out to other server members in sniping servers, some may be willing to help you.
 If you don't want to commit yourself to sniping, there is no urgency to do so.
-You can try hand-sniping still, however, it will likely yield less results than using an automated bot.
+You can continue hand-sniping, however, it will likely yield less results than using an automated bot.
 Lastly, I hope you have an amazing time sniping and wish you luck along your journey!